Automattic/pushpress/readme.txt

 == Changelog ==

+= 0.1.6 =
+* Force enclosure processing to happen before sending out a ping
+* Make the plugin site wide for WPMU/multi-site installs

 = 0.1.5 =
 * When sending out pings we need to make sure that the PuSHPress options have been initialized